Major thirds tuning: Four frets for the four fingers

 In major-thirds tuning, the chromatic scale is arranged on three consecutive strings in four consecutive frets.
 This four-fret arrangement facilitates the left-hand technique for classical (Spanish) guitar: For each hand position of four frets, the hand is stationary and the fingers move, each finger being responsible for one fret.
 Consequently, three hand-positions (covering frets 1–4, 5–8, and 9–12) partition the fingerboard of classical guitar, which has exactly 12 frets.

 Only two or three frets are needed for the guitar chords—major, minor, and dominant sevenths—which are emphasized in introductions to guitar-playing and to the fundamentals of music.
 Each major and minor chord can be played on two successive frets on three successive strings, and therefore each needs only two fingers.
 Other chords—seconds, fourths, sevenths, and ninths—are played on only three successive frets.
 For fundamental-chord fingerings, major-thirds tuning's simplicity and consistency are not shared by standard tuning, whose seventh-chord fingering is discussed at the end of this section.

 Repetition

-Each major-thirds tuning repeats its open-notes after every two strings, which results in two copies of the three open-strings' notes, each in a different octave.
+Each major-thirds tuning repeats its open notes after every two strings, which results in two copies of the three open strings' notes, each in a different octave.
 This repetition again simplifies the learning of chords and improvisation.
 This advantage is not shared by two popular regular-tunings, all-fourths and all-fifths tuning.

 Chord inversion is especially simple in major-thirds tuning.
-Chords are inverted simply by raising one or two notes three strings.
+Chords are inverted simply by raising one or two notes by three strings.
 The raised notes are played with the same finger as the original notes.
 Thus, major and minor chords are played on two frets in M3 tuning even when they are inverted.
 In contrast, inversions of chords in standard tuning require three fingers on a span of four frets, in standard tuning, the shape of inversions depends on the involvement of the irregular major-third.